 It is paired up with Brandon Text, which also reflects some of the ideology behind the visual without trying to take away from it.

 This can now be found on any promotional materials created and distributed by the group.

 Holiday Art sale

 Influenced by my own experience of the art sale, the design focuses on the motion of crowdedness, feelings of liveliness, and the overall holiday spirit of the event.
 This idea is a culmination of two different approaches: one through typographic expression and the other being a symbolic reference through imagery.

-Takashi Murakami is a Japanese contemporary artist.
-He works in fine arts media (such as painting and sculpture) as well as commercial media (such as fashion, merchandise, and animation) and is known for blurring the line between high and low arts.
+Takashi Murakami (村上 隆) is a Japanese contemporary artist.
+He works in fine arts media as well as commercial media and is known for blurring the line between high and low arts.

 A collaborative between designers and researchers at the Center for Spatial Data Science to create a tool that will help city decision-makers better analyze and allocate health resources where they’re most needed in Chicago.

 My role was focused on UX and UI research.

 Collaboration with: Nancy Hu, Ann Liu, Elena Franck, Liz Dyla

 Surrealities: Milwaukee - A Surrealist Guide is a travel guide for those searching for both weird adventures and traveling.
 Use as a travel guide at your own risk, stories and writings can be warped and may not appear as it is in the real world.
 Writings based on my personal experience in the city.
 A monthly publication.